 - Establish the plan’s monitoring, measurement, and evaluation system

-- Generalize the practice
+- Standardising the process

-- Restart redefinition of objectives (P phase)
+- Restarting the redefinition of objectives

 Benefits of Hoshin Kanri

-- Hoshin Kanri generates unified commitment
+Hoshin Kanri also generates unified commitment.

-- It improves the organizational alignment of employees
+- Improve the organisational alignment of employees

-- It increases ownership and commitment to results
+- Increases ownership and commitment to results

 - Get a better focus on actions that lead to results, not just numbers

 - Simplifies the decision-making process